Rodelph/Dicom-Image-Converter/README.md

  - Qt (I used 5.12)

  installed on the computer and configured to be detected when building the project.
-(If you use windows make sure to configure your libraries directories and binaries directories in your environment variable path to make things easy for you !!)
+(If you use windows make sure to configure your libraries directories and binaries directories in your environment variable path to make things easy for you !!).

+ Please create a build file next to the other folders, and build the project there.
+After that make the project in the mainExecute folder that is going to be created, to create the executable file.

 <p align="center">

 *******************************************************************************************************************